Monday, July 25, 2016

-But the Yankees may have blown their chances at either the Division or the Wild Card with this stupid trade they made.
-They sent Aroldis Chapman to the Chicago Cubs, weakening their one real strength.
+But Cashman may have blown the Yankees' chances at either the Division or the Wild Card with this stupid trade he made.
+He sent Aroldis Chapman to the Chicago Cubs, weakening the Yanks' one real strength.

 Now, we go back to what we had last year?
 Betances to pitch the 8th inning, and Miller to pitch the 9th.
 But who will pitch the 7th?
 The starting pitcher?
 Not as long as Girardi continues to let his damned binder manage for him!
 Who?
 Green?
 He was fine yesterday, but is he a long-term solution?
 Shreve?
 Don't make me laugh.
 Nick Goody?
 No goody.
 Richard Bleier?
 Forget it.
 Anthony Swarzak?
 I don't trust him yet.
 Somebody from the minors?

 Luis Severino has been brought back up.
 Do we put him in the bullpen?
 Or move Eovaldi or Ivan Nova back there?
 No, because both Nate and Ivan have pitched well lately.
 Maybe Severino becomes the 7th inning guy, and the presumptive heir to the closer role?

 Face it: Whoever the Yankees got from the Cubs had better be damn good, good enough to help us get through the 7th inning with a lead, because, as long as Girardi is managing, that's going to be an enormous hole in our staff.